Module leaders: Gill Frigerio and Phil McCash

 Summary of teaching

-Individual supervision supported by an optional research workshop, VLE-based distance learning, a module reading pack.
-The workshop is advertised in the AGCAS training calendar as Research Workshop, Warwick.
+Individual supervision supported by a research workshop, VLE-based distance learning and a module reading pack.
+The workshop is advertised twice a year in the AGCAS training calendar as Research Workshop.
+The first part of the module is focused on helping students write a research proposal.
+There is no requirement to have developed a clear research idea before enrolling on the module.

 Module timing and duration

-Usually, this module runs all year round.
-Participants are allowed 5 months to complete.
+Usually, this module runs twice a year.
+Part time students are allowed 5 months to complete.

-The assignment consists of a 5000 word project (100%) focused on a topic of your choice including an initial literature review, research questions, methodology and findings.
+The assignment consists of a 5000 word project (100%).
+Typically, the project is focused on a topic of your choice and includes an initial literature review, research questions, methodology and findings.